Why We Wrote This Guide

 Some artists opt to create their own record label businesses.
 There is a wide spectrum of how these businesses can operate; some adhere to a more conventional model, signing artists to the roster.
 Some exist merely as business names for the copyright notices and serve as mechanisms to collect royalty checks.

 Third Man Records, started by Jack White, is an example of an artist-run label.
 Third Man has two physical store locations, one in Nashville and one in Detroit.
 These serve as vinyl pressing centers, retail shops, and performance venues.
-Third Man has an eclectic roster of artists, and hosts unique events and pop-up-shop operations across the country.
+Third Man has an eclectic roster of artists, and hosts unique events and pop-up-shops across the country.

 Some companies act as resources for independent musicians, distributing and possibly marketing their records in exchange for a service fee.
 The degree of personalization in the services these companies offer varies greatly; distribution companies can act as record labels without owning the masters, with a full team of people dedicated to one artist, or they can be completely online and impersonal.
 It is incumbent upon the independent musician to figure out which type of company best fits their needs and to pursue a distribution deal accordingly.

 The major music publishers in the United States are Sony/ATV, Warner-Chappell, and Universal Music Publishing Group.
 Like record labels, music publishers vary greatly in size, scale and business model.
 While the differentiation between major and indie works for music publishers too, the lines can blur easily.

-The terrestrial radio industry is similar to the record and publishing industries in that a few conglomerate corporations own the vast majority of radio stations and thus account for the largest market share. iHeartMedia and Cumulus are the major companies that own the vast majority of broadcasting stations across the country.
+The terrestrial radio industry is similar to the record and publishing industries in that a few conglomerate corporations own the vast majority of radio stations and thus account for the largest market share. iHeartMedia and Cumulus are the major companies that own the majority of broadcasting stations across the country.
 There are, however, still a few truly independent terrestrial radio stations, such as KEXP in Seattle and Lightning 100 in Nashville.